How to Set Recurring PayPal Payments in WordPress Form

 - What PayPal Recurring Payments PRO Addon Does

 - How to Create a Form with Plans

 What PayPal Recurring Payments PRO Addon Does

-- Suspend or cancel subscriptions.
-Set the needed status for the user subscription right in the dashboard.
+- Suspend or cancel subscriptions: sets the needed status for the user subscription from the dashboard.

 Head to WordPress Dashboard > JetFormBuilder > Addons.
 Among all the available items, find the PayPal Recurring Payments and press the “Install Addon” button.

 Then don’t forget to activate the addon to get access to all of its features.